 Temporary Accommodation Officer

-You will be joining a hardworking team during a time of transformational change where every day offers an opportunity to make a positive difference to individuals who require housing-related support.
+You will be joining a busy and hardworking team during a time of transformational change where every day offers an opportunity to make a positive difference.

 36 hours Monday- Friday – flexible working can be considered

-- Able to drive/use public transport and carry out property inspections in line with current guidance and law
+- Mast have access to a vehicle or be able to use public transport and carry out property inspections in line with current guidance and law

 In return, we can offer you working arrangements that will enhance your work-life balance.
 These include 36 hour working week (Full Time), working from home (depending on service needs) and a generous holiday allowance, 31 days plus bank holidays.
 In addition, we offer a range of staff benefits membership of the Local Government contributory pension scheme, childcare vouchers, new technology scheme, interest-free loans on annual travel cards, discounts at many leisure activities, restaurants, shops and other establishments.